LuisBarroso37/Robofriends/README.md

 ### Information

-This app was created by using React, Redux, Tachyons, Robohash API and JSONPlaceholder API.
+This app was created by using Typescript, React, Redux, Tachyons, Robohash API and JSONPlaceholder API.

+Testing was done using Jest.

 [RoboHash](https://robohash.org/) - This is a very simple and handy web service that makes it easy to get unique avatars for users by randomly generating robots, monsters, cats, etc.